-The Competition jurors and mentors are experienced members of the business community.
-They include venture capitalists, bankers, chief executive officers, angel investors and experts from industry and academia.
+Our jurors and mentors are business leaders– BC venture capitalists, chief executive officers, angel investors, industry experts and academics.

-The jury’s job, says NVBC Chair, Michael Volker, is to “pick the idea most likely to be commercially viable with the greatest value.”
+The jury’s criteria for picking winners?
+To pick the idea most likely to be commercially viable with the greatest value in today’s market.

 Judges sit for either Rounds 2 and 2.5, or for Rounds 3 and 4.
 They evaluate submissions and presentations, offer feedback, and decide who advances to the next round.
 The Round 3 and 4 jury choose the final winners.

-Business experts mentor 25 competitor teams in Round 3.
-Some mentors will also serve on mentor panels during Round 3.
+Over 100 business experts mentor 25 competitor teams in Round 3 and 25 serve on mentor panels.

 Who can be a mentor?